JeanCarloBejaran/Blockchain_for_all/README.md

 Summary:
 Blockchains "Materialize" energy in the digital world.
 Energy is harnessed through code in the present moment through network processing to cement a block in time.

+Business Model Concept:
+Bring real world assets into the digital world and solve problems by processing information and giving instructions.